HartzFrequency/Wave/README.md

 # Wave
-wave is a discord bot developed by Hartz Frequency using discord.py
+wave is a discord bot developed using discord.py